|General Information||Student Center||Timeline|

 When will AP/IB/AICE/transfer credits be available in Student Central?

 All of of these academic statistics are located in the legacy system until the November release.
 Currently, an interface does exist between the legacy and Student Central systems; however, the interface often produces errors that must be manually revised.
 It is important that you use the legacy system until November.

 Not a thing.
-Blackboard continues to function as it always has, and you can always log on and access all of the functionality you're accustomed to having from that site.
-Secure Apps resources are currently available in both myFSU portal and Blackboard.
+You can always log on and access all of the functionality you're accustomed to having from that site.

 What is happening to Student Locator?

 Student Locator is being replaced by Advisor Center's view data.
 Don't worry, though; it will still be around until Fall 2013.